Doteveryone/mobile-browser-prototyping-kit/README.md

 #### Opening bars

-Using the URL: append `#bar/location` to the filename in the browser’s URL bar.
+Using the URL: append `/bar/location` to the URL.

 Bars dismiss themselves when tapped on.